Crime Prevention Strategies for Your Retail Store

 Limit Cash

-By limiting the cash you have on hand, you can cut robberies by 80 percent.
-Empty the cash register often, use a drop box and post signs about limited cash to deter robberies.
+Reducing the cash on hand can cut robberies significantly.
+Empty registers frequently, use a drop box and post signs about limited cash to deter would-be robbers.

 Prohibit Loitering